-3Cs Framework: Company, Customer, Competitor + Case Example
+3Cs Framework: Company, Customer, Competitor (Worked Example)

-When to Use the 3Cs Framework
+When Should You Use the 3Cs Framework?

 The 3Cs framework is strongest when the case is about positioning, growth, or competitive response.